Peter Fox (Welsh politician)

 Peter Alan Fox OBE (born 24 December 1961) is a British Conservative politician who is the Shadow Cabinet Secretary for Transport and Rural Affairs in the Senedd.
-Fox was Leader of Monmouthshire County Council from 2008 until May 2021, when he was elected as a Member of the Senedd (MS) for the Monmouth constituency.
+Fox was Leader of Monmouthshire County Council from 2008 until May 2021, when he was elected as a Member of the Senedd (MS) for the Monmouth constituency; he then became MS for Sir Fynwy Torfaen from May 2026.

 Background

 Fox runs a farm in Portskewett in the south of Monmouthshire.

 In 1990 Fox and his wife Joanne moved to Portskewett, Monmouthshire, to be dairy farmers.
 In recent years the enterprise has turned to beef livestock production.
 Fox had previously set up a small business selling plastic agricultural products.

 His family were dairy farmers, who farmed in Warwickshire, England.
 The family moved to farm in Carmarthenshire in the 1970s and then to Penallt, Monmouthshire in 1981.
 He was educated at Ystrad Tywi Secondary School in Carmarthen and then went on to Carmarthen Agricultural & Technical College.

 He was a founder member of the Gwent Buyers Group, which served the purchasing needs of approximately twenty farmers.
 He initiated a scheme to bring rural life into the classroom at Sudbrook School, integrating it into the National Curriculum.
 He has been a regular host to local schools – creating living classrooms at the farm.
 He has also hosted International farm visits from Romania and from China.